thelevimasters-oss/ThermalDelamDetector2/README.md

 ## Installation

 Double-clicking ``main.py`` now bootstraps all required Python packages automatically using ``python -m pip``.
+This includes optional helpers such as ``flirimageextractor`` and the DJI Thermal SDK bindings (installed from GitHub).
 A reliable internet connection is recommended the first time you run the program so that dependencies can be downloaded.

 Managed environments can still install dependencies explicitly: